High School Grades

 Heads up from the admissions team: A challenging schedule will not counterbalance a non-competitive GPA, as your grades ultimately remain the single most important factor.
 Additionally, any grades of D or F on your transcript–especially in your junior or senior year–would be cause for concern on the part of our Admissions Committee and should be addressed in your application.

-For first-year admission, UGA requires that an applicant submit an official score report for either the ACT or SAT.
+For Fall 2021 first-year admission, UGA will be test-optional.
+If a student decides to submit test-scores, UGA requires that an applicant submit an official score report for either the ACT or SAT.
 Scores must be submitted electronically by the respective testing agency.
 UGA will not accept scores that appear on your high school transcript, nor will we consider paper reports.
 We receive electronic transmissions of ACT and SAT scores from the testing agencies on a weekly basis, and we will automatically update your application file with any new scores received by our application deadlines.
 Starting in 2017, UGA does not require the SAT or ACT essay, and we will not use these scores in our review.